-Stage 2 Spiritualities, Religion and Meaning (for those who meet the pre-requisites for this course) Please note: Students at Year 11 must achieve a B grade or higher in both Spiritualities, Religion and Meaning and English to be recommended to undertake the Stage 2 course.
+Stage 2 Religion Studies.

+Please note: Students at Year 11 must achieve a B grade or higher in both Religion Studies and English to be recommended to undertake Stage 2 Religion Studies.

-It is a requirement for all Year 12 students to participate in the Retreat & Reflection program.
+It is a requirement for all Year 12 studuents to participate in the Retreat & Reflection program.